-In the 60s, The Stones (the name came from a Muddy Waters track) became the living symbol of rebelliousness.
+The Rolling Stones formed in London in 1962.
+Their name came from a Muddy Waters track and the group quickly became the living symbol of rebelliousness.
 Everywhere they went they caused offence with their threatening behaviour, foul language and blatant promiscuity.
 They were the archetypal Bad Boys Of Rock.

 Following a gig on 1 July 1965, the group pulled up at the all-night Francis Service Station on Romford Road, Stratford (UK).
 After being told the lavatories were being renovated and being refused permission to use the private toilet, Bill Wyman “urinated against the boundary wall of the service station”, with Mick Jagger and Brian Jones following suit further down the street.